 Surgery, such as a thyroidectomy, can cause a drop in thyroid activity.
 Thyroidectomy is the surgical removal of all or part of the thyroid.
 It is performed for thyroid cancer, goiter and hyperthyroidism.

-To determine whether a person has hypothyroidism, a thyroid function test is required.
-A sample of blood is taken, from which the hormone levels are tested.
+To find out whether you have hypothyroidism, a thyroid function test is required.
+A sample of blood is taken, from which your hormone levels are tested.

-You should speak to your GP about being tested for an underactive thyroid if you are concerned.
+Speak to your GP about being tested for an underactive thyroid if you’re concerned.